Let’s Teach Our Kids How to Take Down Notes!

 The keywords side is a smaller column, and this is where students should write important words and phrases.
 The notes side contains elaborations or explanations that are related to the words and phrases on the keywords side.
 Because lessons usually progress and more concepts are being introduced related to previous terms, tell your kids that they can be as messy as they want to be.

 But a third section, right at the bottom, should include a summary of all the notes written for the specific lesson.
-It is important they only do it one chapter at a time so they can organise their notes properly.
+It is important they only do it one chapter at a time so they can organize their notes properly.

 We hear stories of high school and college students finding ways to effectively write down notes and share it with their classmates.
 These techniques will help build a foundation on their note-taking and teach them to filter the information that they are getting from every lecture.